Fragaria x ananassa

 Strawberries were prized in ancient times by the Romans for its medicinal uses.
 Today, the common garden strawberry is a hybrid of two species: the big and juicy Chilean strawberry crossed with a sweet red American species.
 Strawberries are actually a member of the rose family are not “technically” berries.
 They are the only fruit with seeds on the outside.
 An average strawberry has about 200 seeds.
 Strawberries are one of the most common garden crops in North America because they are easy to grow and produce berries for many years.

-Strawberries are best planted early spring or late fall and needs a lot of sun.
+Strawberries are best planted early spring or late fall and they need a lot of sun.
 They taste best when grown in humus-rich soil.
 Soil should be well drained, as the plants hate having wet feet which can lead to root rot.
-Plants such as eggplant, tomato, peppers and potatoes should not to be planted next to strawberries because they carry verticillium that can cause the strawberry plant to rot.
+Plants such as eggplant, tomato, peppers, and potatoes should not be planted next to strawberries because they carry verticillium that can cause the strawberry plant to rot.